 - Tennis elbow – injury and inflammation in the elbow joint

-Maritime workers are also vulnerable to many other repetitive motion injuries like neck pain and inflammation, permanent nerve damage, and even injuries unrelated to joints like hearing loss.
+Maritime workers are also vulnerable to repetitive motion injuries like neck pain and inflammation, permanent nerve damage, and injuries unrelated to joints like hearing loss.

 Treating Repetitive Stress Injuries